HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 #### mysqlbinlog - utility program processing binary log files

 Compute node supports parsing mysqlbinlog syntax to synchronize incremental data, in order to reduce downtime for migrating standalone MySQL data to compute node.
 Use mysqlbinlog to execute SQL statement of a certain binlog file in MySQL connection, so as to import data from a certain database to a certain LogicDB of compute node.
-Firstly, log in to [management port](#management-port-information-monitoring) (default port: 3325), execute dbremapping command to Add database mapping relation, and for use method of dbremapping command, please refer to *Distributed Transactional Database HotDB Server [management port Command] Function Manual*.
+Firstly, log in to [management port](#management-port-information-monitoring) (default port: 3325), execute dbremapping command to Add database mapping relation, and for use method of dbremapping command, please refer to [Management Port Command](management-port-command.md) document.

 ```sql
 dbremapping @@add@ database name: LogicDB name expected to be imported